Distribution-free inference with hierarchical data: Distribution-free prediction with repeated measurements

 independently for each $k=1,\dots,K$, and the test point is a new independent draw from the $(X,Y)$ distribution,

 (This construction generalizes the model introduced earlier in~\eqref{eqn:intro_repeated}, because here we allow for potentially different numbers of repeated measurements for each $k$.)

-Equivalently, we can draw from the model~\eqref{eqn:model_repeated} $K+1$ times, with $k=1,\dots,K$ denoting training data, and with test point $(X_{\test},Y_{\test})=(X_{K+1},Y_{K+1,1})$ (and any additional draws of the response, $Y_{K+1,2},\dots,Y_{K+1,N_{K+1}}$, are simply discarded).
+Equivalently, we can draw from the model~\eqref{eqn:model_repeated} $K+1$ times, with $k=1,\dots,K$ denoting training data, and with test point $(X_{\test},Y_{\test})=(X_{K+1},Y_{K+1,1})$ (without observing $Y_{K+1,2},\dots,Y_{K+1,N_{K+1}}$).
 This model satisfies the definition of hierarchical exchangeability (Definition~\ref{def:hier_exch}), and therefore, the HCP method defined in~\eqref{eqn:define_HCP} is guaranteed to offer marginal coverage at level $1-\alpha$, as in Theorem~\ref{thm:HCP}.
 Since the training data is not i.i.d.\ (and not exchangeable) due to the repeated measurements, this result is again novel relative to existing split conformal methodology.

 Thus far, we have only shown that HCP allows us to restore marginal predictive coverage \emph{despite} the repeated measurements---that is, we can provide the same marginal guarantee for the repeated measurement setting, as was already obtained by split conformal for the i.i.d.\ data setting.
 On the other hand, the presence of repeated measurements actually carries valuable information---for instance, we can directly estimate the conditional variance of $Y|X$ at each $X=X_k$ for which we have multiple draws of $Y$.
 This naturally leads us to ask whether we can use this special structure to \emph{enhance} the types of guarantees it is possible to achieve---that is, can we expect a stronger inference result that achieves guarantees beyond the usual marginal coverage guarantee?
 This is the question that we address next.